About This Project

 We held a series of online workshop sessions in the fall of 2020 to dive deeper into key issues and identify leverage points.
 Our workshops in winter and spring 2021 were on designing solutions and prototypes.
 The design brief and workshop summaries can be downloaded via these links:

-Findings from this project will be presented at a webinar on July 6, 2022.
+Findings from this project were presented at a webinar on July 6, 2022.
 The following open access journal articles were published:

 Dr. Tammara Soma